straut12/sj4u-gh/_pages/ref/data-analysis/ml.md

 ## Polynomial Linear Regression
  ý=b₀+b₁X₁+b₂X₁²+..bₙX₁ⁿ
- - Now the X feature may be at a higher power. ie X₁²
+ - Now the X feature may be at a higher power. ie X₁²  If degree of 2 then quadratic model, if degree of 3 then cubic model ..
  - Polynomial linear regression is just a type of multiple linear regression.
 It is still a linear model
 - X portion is not linear .. but Linear regression applies to the coefficients (b1) part.
 Trying determine the coefficients so can plug in varying X values and determine the output.
 - The linear/non-linear refers to the coefficients (b) and if the function can be expressed as a linear combination of coefficients.